Frequently Asked Questions

 We have tried to answer the most frequently asked questions below, but if you have others, please get in touch.

 What is usually included?

-Charters generally include: Berthing in the home port Marina is normally included End of charter cleaning (always ask for details) Yachts should be fully insured this includes components (subject to deposit risk) Personal insurance is not included in your holiday charter.
+Charters generally include: Berthing in the home port Marina is usually included End of charter cleaning (always ask for details) Yachts should be fully insured this includes components (subject to deposit risk) Personal insurance is not included in your holiday charter.
 Tender with an outboard engine is often included with a Yacht but do check the details

-1 set of bed linen and towels with spare.
-Charter companies do not normally supply beach towels.
+One set of bed linen and towels with spare.
+Charter companies do generally not supply beach towels.

 What about provisioning the yacht

 Many marinas have supermarkets, but this is a critical factor, and you must ensure provisioning the yacht you charter will be relatively straightforward.
 Many destinations offer a shopping service for a small fixed fee charged on top of your shopping list.
 Ask for availability and details.

 How far can we sail during our sailing holiday?

 The distance that a typical charter yacht can sail will vary between customers, and some customers like to sail daily from port to port, with some customers saying an extra day if in a favourite location.
 Our advice is to spend about half the time you have a yacht on charter ashore.
 It breaks up the holiday well, and it’s likely your crew will appreciate a little freedom from the water.